HydPy/HydPy-meetups/.github/ISSUE_TEMPLATE/propose-talk-workshop.md

 One can submit a talk on anything related to Python or Open Source and below are the list of categories -

-1. Game Design and 3D Modelling - Python in developing games, 3-D modelling and animation
+1. Game Design and 3D Modelling - Python in developing games, 3-D modelling and animation-
-2. Embedded Python and IOT - MicroPython, Python on Hardware, Robotics, Arduino and Raspberry Pi
+2. Embedded Python and IOT - MicroPython, Python on Hardware, Robotics, Arduino and Raspberry Pi-
-3. Culture and society - Diversity, health, productivity, workspace issues, privacy, community building, coding for causes
+3. Culture and society - Diversity, health, productivity, workspace issues, privacy, community building, coding for causes-
-4. Core Python - Language Features, Python Implementations, Extending Python and Standard Library, language internals
+4. Core Python - Language Features, Python Implementations, Extending Python and Standard Library, language internals-
-5. Data Science, Machine Learning, and AI
+5. Data Science, Machine Learning, and AI-
-6. Desktop Applications - Qt, GTK+, Tkinter, Gnome, KDE, Accessibility
+6. Desktop Applications - Qt, GTK+, Tkinter, Gnome, KDE, Accessibility-
 7. Scientific Computing - Python usage in scientific computing and research.
-GIS, Mathematics, Simulations
+GIS, Mathematics, Simulations-
-8. Developer tools and automation - Testing, CI/CD, Containers, Orchestration, Logging and Monitoring, Cloud, SRE
+8. Developer tools and automation - Testing, CI/CD, Containers, Orchestration, Logging and Monitoring, Cloud, SRE-
-9. Web development - Web, Apis, Microservices
+9. Web development - Web, Apis, Microservices-
-10. Networking and Security - Network Programming, Network Security and Encryption
+10. Networking and Security - Network Programming, Network Security and Encryption-
 11. Others - Everything else that may be of interest to the audience-->

 **Title of the talk/workshop**